tidy-finance/website/docs/21_WRDS.md

   collect()
 ```

 Next, we look at the same descriptive statistics by industry.
-The figure below plots the number of stocks in the sample for each of the SIC industry classifiers.
+Figure 3.3 plots the number of stocks in the sample for each of the SIC industry classifiers.
 For most of the sample period, the largest share of stocks is in manufacturing, albeit the number peaked somewhere in the 90s.
 The number of firms associated with public administration seems to be the only category on the rise in recent years, even surpassing manufacturing at the end of our sample period.

 ```r